 Earlier this year, James submitted a highly detailed proposal to UnderMain and we are happy to now present the first two installments of a five-part photo essay series.

-The links below give us a glimpse of how artists are living in urban areas like Milwaukee and Chicago as well as small towns like Thunder Bay, Sault Ste.
-Marie and Duluth.
+The links below give us a glimpse of how artists are living in urban areas like Milwaukee, Chicago, Toronto, Cleveland, Detroit as well as small towns like Thunder Bay, Sault Ste.
+Marie, Sauckets Harbor and more.

 All hard copies of UMZine #1, our curated guide to Lexington’s music, art, and literary scene, have been gobbled up.
 So we are making our fabulous little zine available to all.
 Feel free to download it, if that suits ya.